CourtneyHayes/MechaCar_Statistical_Analysis/README.md

 2. Summary statistics on suspension coils
 3. T Test on suspension coils
 4. Study comparing the MechaCar to the competition

+#### Study Design: MechaCar vs Competition
+Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
+In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating
+What metric or metrics are you going to test?

+What is the null hypothesis or alternative hypothesis?

+What statistical test would you use to test the hypothesis?
+And why?

+What data is needed to run the statistical test?

+#### T Test on Suspension Coils Summary